 The Miele Classic C1 uses reasonably spacious dirtbags.
 While Miele advertises this compartment to hold 4.5L, we measured quite a bit less.
 That said, it still holds quite a bit of debris.
 There's also a physical indicator on the vacuum's body to know when the dirt compartment is full.
 If you want a canister vacuum with a much bigger dirt compartment, check out the NaceCare HVR 200 Henry.

 The Miele Classic C1 has a disappointing range.
 Its cord length isn't especially long, so you'll probably need to change plugs to clean large rooms.
-If that's a significant issue and you don't mind using an upright vacuum, look at the Miele Dynamic U1 PowerLine, which has a power cord that's more than twice as long as the C1.
+If that's a significant issue and you don't mind using an upright vacuum, look at the Miele Dynamic U1 PowerLine, which has a power cord more than twice as long as the C1.

 The Miele Classic C1 is pretty portable.
-It's lighter than other canister vacuums like the NaceCare HVR 200 Henry or the Dyson Cinetic Big Ball, even with all of its brushes and tools attached to the VarioClip.
+It's lighter than other canister vacuums like the NaceCare HVR 200 Henry or the Dyson Cinetic Big Ball, even with all its brushes and tools attached to the VarioClip.
 Its body has a carrying handle, so you can easily carry it up and down stairs.

-The Miele Classic C1 has a couple of quality of life features.
+The Miele Classic C1 has a couple of quality-of-life features.
 It offers six levels of power adjustment for different surfaces, which can be selected using the dial at the back of the vacuum's body.
 They can be confusing to understand, though, as these modes are only represented by symbols.
 You can also retract or extend the vacuum head's bristles, depending on whether or not you want greater surface contact on carpets or want to avoid scratching your bare floors.
 There's even a suction power control on the wand's handle that you can slide between a closed and open position to better glide on carpet.

 The Miele Classic C1 is remarkably effective at cleaning debris from cracks.
 It easily cleans debris in shallow, medium, and full-depth cracks when using its floorhead, with only a very small amount left behind in very deep crevices.
-Still, you should use its crevice tool if you want to completely clear all debris in deeper cracks.
+Still, use its crevice tool if you want to completely clear all debris in deeper cracks.